jhvanderschee/hugobricks/content/en/docs/bricks/features.md

 title: Features brick
 ---

 Want to show the selling points of your service or product?
-Say you want to achieve a neat Features 'component' (see it in action at the [home page](/) of this sample website).
-Just re-use (as a reference) the markup below.
+Say you want to achieve a neat Features 'component'.
+You can see it in action at the [home page](/) of this website.
+To make it appear on your page, you can use the markup below.

 ```
+---
+title: Page title
+---
 {{</* brick_features */>}}
 ## The Ultimate Hugo theme